Lower School Curriculum By Grade

 WRITING/READING: Children are introduced to the letters of the alphabet through imaginative stories, which lead to the drawing of letters, then writing of words and sentences, and lastly the recognition of what the child has written.
 Consonants, which give form and shape to the words, are developed out of pictorial forms, such as “M” for MOUNTAIN.
 The vowels, on the other hand, have a more musical, inner soul quality, for example: “A” (AH) expresses wonder.
 After the letters are learned, word families such as “ING” or “AKE” are introduced.
 Sentences are also written and read.

 SPEECH: The children recite many poems, verses, nursery rhymes, and speech exercises by heart, using gesture.
 These are recited chorally with emphasis on rhythm, the expression of feeling, and clear articulation.
-Fairy tales are told by the teacher and retold by individual on the following day.
-Dramatization of the stories is also important.
+Fairy tales are told by the teacher and recalled by individual students on the following day.
+Dramatization and reenacting of the stories by the children is also important.

-MUSIC: Children sing in the pentatonic mood of the fifth every morning and play pentatonic flutes daily.
+MUSIC: Daily children sing in the pentatonic mood of the fifth and play pentatonic flutes.

-HANDWORK: The first grade begins the year by shaping their knitting needles, through sanding, waxing and polishing.
-They learn how to knit and are introduced to the basic skills of casting one and off.
+HANDWORK: The first grade begins the year by creating their own knitting needles through sanding, waxing and polishing.
+Students learn how to knit and are introduced to the basic skills of casting on and off.
 They knit squares and learn to shape them into animals by sewing, stuffing, adding tails, ears, etc. Their creativity and powers of decision are being developed for more complicated tasks in later years.

 Special Subjects: